Thanatisia/gh-utils/USAGE.md

 - Prepare your GitHub repositories list in the following format
     - Notes
+        - Please place your repositories ('author/repo-name') under the appropriate headers
+            + Headers are identified by '# Public|Private|Forks'
+            + By default (Header is not specified): The cloned repositories are public
         + Please comment out all repositories you do not wish to clone by prepending the repository URL with the '#' delimiter
         - Please note that for the repositories under the 'Forks' header,
             - Assuming your repository is a private repository, please follow the same rules when cloning a Private Repository